 Whitening your teeth will not cause long-lasting harm to your gums.
 Nevertheless, temporary gum irritation is one of the risk factors of getting a dental whitening treatment.
 You can go to this website to learn more about the procedure.
 In any case, gum irritation caused by teeth whitening products is very similar to a sunburn.
 If this happens, the affected part becomes slightly painful and will eventually flake off.
 Keep reading to learn how to treat burned gums from teeth whitening products, including some tips to prevent it from happening and the possible risks of dental whitening treatment.
+You can consult the dentists from ADC Campbelltown to make sure that the irritation is not serious.

 Possible Risks of Teeth Whitening Procedures